Customizing your symbol map

 In our case, we want the symbols to shows us how much warmer a city has gotten.
 So we choose our numerical column "regionalwarming".
 As soon as we do this, we get a lot of new options.

 Datawrapper automatically maps our values between the lowest and the highest number in a linear interpolation.
-You can choose another color gradient with a click on the gradient at the top.
+You can choose another kind of interpolation or range, change the colors of your gradient, and even adjust in the Advanced options if your symbols should be more or less transparent, have outlines, or multiply when they overlap.

 For our map, we changed the palette to a yellow-red-purple gradient.
 We also rounded the minimum value down to 1 and the maximum value up to 3.5.